-Only natural wood may be burned.
-Burning of treated or painted wood, plastic, rubber, leaves or grass is not allowed.
-Any time the Minnesota Department of Natural Resources issues a burning ban that includes the Woodbury area, all burning permits are cancelled until the ban is lifted.
+Anytime the Minnesota Department of Natural Resources issues a burning ban that includes the Woodbury area, no new burning permits will be issued and all existing permits are cancelled until the ban is lifted.
+For more information on the current fire condition and burning restrictions, visit the DNR website.

-To apply, fill out the Brush Fire Permit form.
+To apply, fill out the Brush Fire Permit Form.
 Completed forms can be emailed to firstname.lastname@example.org, faxed to 651-714-3708 or returned in person to the Public Safety Building, 2100 Radio Drive, Monday through Friday between 8 a.m. and 4:30 p.m.
-Please use the entrance marked "Police."
+Please use the entrance marked “Public Safety.”

 This policy does not pertain to recreational fires.
 For more information on recreational fires, visit the recreational fire page.
-You may also contact the Fire Department at email@example.com or by calling (651) 714-3600.
+You may also contact the Fire Department at email@example.com or by calling 651-714-3600.